 According to a recent USA Today survey, parents of elementary school students spend an average of $662 a year (per child) to send their kids back to school.
 Parents of middle school students spend an average of $1,001 a year.
 And parents of high school students spend an average of $1,489.
 (We’re not even going to address college here.)
 Even with “must-have” supply costs, these figures can be lowered with a little bit of planning.
 Here are eight ways you can save money come September (and tax time) on back-to-school items.

 1. Keep an eye out for back-to-school offers.

 Check the circulars and internet for back-to-school sales to price compare this month so you can save as much as possible.
-Also, check whether your state has tax-free weekends for back-to-school purchases (here is a great compilation).
+Also, check whether your state has tax-free weekends for back-to-school purchases.
 Match up the dates with in-store sales for maximum savings.